 To determine if a home qualifies; answer the following: YES NO 1.
-Is the home a duplex or a single family residence?
+Is the home a duplex or single family home?
 2. Is the home two stories or less?
 3. Are all the floors in each story at the same elevation?
-(Excluding slabs-on-grade) 4.
-Is the home constructed of wood framing?
+4. Is the home constructed of light wood framing?
 5. Does the home have a continuous perimeter concrete foundation?
-(This plan set does not apply to homes supported on foundatons of masonry, stone, or brick.)
+(This plan set does not apply to homes supported on foundations of masonry, stone or brick.)
 6. Does the home have a crawl space?
 7. Are all the cripple walls less than seven feet in height?
-(See Sheet X3 for an example of how to measure a cripple wall height) 8.
-Is all brick or stone veneer covering exterior walls, excluding chimneys, less than four feet in height?
+(See Sheet X3 for an example of how to measure the cripple wall height.)
+8. Is all brick or stone veneer covering exterior walls, excluding chimneys, less than four feet in height?
 (If the home does not have any brick or stone veneer, check "YES") 9.
-Is the weight of the home's roof covering less than 11 pounds per square foot?
-(Shingle or metal roof coverings are often less than 11 psf; clay or concrete tile roof coverings are often more than 11psf.)
+Is the weight of the home's roof covering less than 12 pounds per square foot?
+(Shingle or metal roof coverings are often less than 12psf; clay or concrete tile roof coverings are often more than 12psf.)
 10. Is the difference in cripple wall height between the shortest and tallest walls less than 4'-2"?
-Note that perimeter locations with no cripple wall are to be indentified as zero foot height and included in this comparison.
-11. Is the site seismicity less than S S = 2.34 and S 1 = 0.97?
-Verify at: http://earthquake.usgs.gov/designmaps/us/application.php See Note A.4a on Sheet 00.
+Note that perimeter locations with no cripple wall are to be identified as zero foot height and included in this comparison.
+11. Is the site seismicity less than Ss = 2.34 and S1 = 0.97?
+Verify at: https://hazards.atcouncil.org.
+See Note A.4a on Sheet 00 for website instructions.

 If you answered "YES" to each of these questions, proceed to Sheet S3.

 If you answered "NO" to any of these questions, the home is not eligible to apply this plan set.
 See PURPOSE, Note 5.